rhaslund/labguides/vao-2.0/module-05/content.md

 32. [] Tick the **Run the job when I click Finish** check box.
 33. [] Click the **Finish** button on the **Summary** step.

-## Step 2: Create second replica job
+## Step 2: Create a replication job for production servers

 1. [] Click the **Replication Job** button.
 2. [] Select **VMware vSphere**.